 A primary trend in the U.S. healthcare industry and elsewhere is cost containment.
 Government authorities and other third-party payors have attempted to control costs by limiting coverage and the amount of reimbursement for particular medications.
 Outside the United States, international operations are generally subject to extensive governmental price controls and other market regulations, and we believe the increasing emphasis on cost-containment initiatives in Europe and certain other major markets where we plan to commercialize may put pressure on the pricing and usage of our product candidates.
 In many countries, the prices of medical products are subject to varying price control mechanisms as part of national health systems, and pricing negotiations with governmental authorities can take considerable time after the receipt of marketing approval for a product.
 To obtain reimbursement or pricing approval in some countries, we may be required to conduct a clinical trial that compares the cost effectiveness of our product candidates to other available therapies.
-In general, the prices of medicines, but monitor and control company profits.
+In general, the prices of medicines under such systems are substantially lower than in the United States.
+Other countries allow companies to fix their own prices for medicines, but monitor and control company profits.
 Additional foreign price controls or other changes in pricing regulation could restrict the amount that we are able to charge for our product candidates.
 Accordingly, in markets outside the United States, the reimbursement for our products may be reduced compared with the United States and may be insufficient to generate commercially reasonable revenues and profits.